 Also, once you’ve got at least a few schools in mind you can plan some long weekends to go check out campuses near you during the school year to see if they really are a fit or not.
 If out-of-state schools are in the running, maybe plan a spring break trip that includes a campus visit or a summer trip.

 Best Colleges 2021: Find the Right Colleges for You!The Complete Book of Colleges, 2021: The Mega-Guide to 1,349 Colleges and Universities (College Admissions Guides)Fiske Guide to Colleges 2021The Best 385 Colleges, 2020 Edition: In-Depth Profiles & Ranking Lists to Help Find the Right College For You (College Admissions Guides)

 Learn About The College Community

-Getting an education is the mail goal of attending college, but there are many other life lessons that come with the experience.
-For many people, this is where they develop friendships and memoriest that will last a lifetime.
+Getting an education is the main goal of attending college, but many other life lessons come with the experience.
+For many people, this is where they develop friendships and memories that will last a lifetime.
 It is also where they start building a foundation for networking that will be invaluable as careers progress and change.

 Think About Location

-While you spend a lot of time on campus taking classes or staying in the dorms, college is about so much more than your time on campus.
+While you spend much time on campus taking classes or staying in the dorms, college is about so much more than your time on campus.
 You may go off campus for parties, to eat at local restaurants, and explore the city.
 It’s worth looking into what’s nearby and the type of area you’ll be staying in.